+- Sampling

+- Whole population

 - Mail

-- Observation
+- Telephone

-- Sampling
+- On-Site

 - Structured

 - Unstructured

-- On-Site

-- Whole population

-- Telephone
+- Observation

 - Tests

 Evaluation of program effectiveness will be tracked through the Extension Learning Management System and through the Extension Reporting System where campus and field faculty report success stories and program impacts.
 Stakeholder input will be gathered using a variety of methods -- surveys, environmental scans and during advisory board meetings and other forums such as workshops, conferences and short courses.